A Warning to the Curious: Publication

-"A Warning to the Curious" was first published in The London Mercury in August 1925.
-It was collected in his book A Warning to the Curious and Other Ghost Stories later that year.
+"A Warning to the Curious" was first published in volume XII, number 70 of the London Mercury in August 1925.
+It was collected in James' book A Warning to the Curious and Other Ghost Stories later that year.

+Reception

+Bob Hodges offers "A Warning to the Curious" as an example of how "James's post-World War I stories largely surrendered his occasional prior interest in French and Scandinavian settings, and James's fiction turned to an English setting eerie with hidden landscapes and threatening yet never fully apprehensible history".